isaackogan/OmeglePy/README.md

 # Are you looking to run more than one?

 I have a private project that scales this up (and is maintained) for multiple instances.
-Contact for purchase.
+This means you can run 5, 10, 15, 20 instances of the Bot with no issue.
+This is not public and access to the repository (and all future updates) can be purchased.
+Join the support discord and DM fallen#9745 for inquiries into this.